ahmad047/CV/README.md

 # Muhammad Nasr Ahmad

-I am a driven hard working individual who is passionate about tech, software engineering and development.
-I am a language agnostic full stack developer who can break down and solve problems in an agile way.
+I am a driven and hardworking individual who is passionate about tech, software engineering and development.
+I am a language agnostic full stack developer proficient in object-oriented programming.
+I can break down and solve problems in an agile way.

+Before joining Makers, I worked as an accountant for 6 years.
+At the point of changing career I was a senior management accountant due to my commitment and efforts to always trying to improve myself.

 # Projects